Tomaslopera/Tomaslopera/README.md

 ### Hi There 👋, I'm Tomas

-I'm a software engineering student at Universidad EIA, currently diving into my 5th semester.
+I'm a systems engineering student at Universidad EIA, currently diving into my 5th semester.
 My focus as a programmer is on backend development and in the future as data analyst, and I'm passionate about building robust and scalable systems.
 Here's a bit about my tech stack:

 - **Languages**: Python, SQL, Java, React
 - **Frameworks**: FastAPI